-The purpose of the Revocable Permit (“R” Permit) is to grant conditional encroachment of the public right-of-way by private parties not authorized to occupy the right-of-way.
+The purpose of the Revocable Permit (“R” Permit) is to grant conditional encroachment of the public right-of-way by private parties not authorized to occupy the public right-of-way.
 The “R” Permit review process verifies that encroachments are checked for compliance with the City’s specifications for design, use, material, and inspection.
-It is important Applicants understand that R-Permits are discretionary in nature since the Board of Public Works can change BOE's ministerial recommendations.
+It is important Applicants understand that R-Permits are discretionary in nature since the Board of Public Works can change BOE's recommendations.

 The “R” Permit is also a mechanism to allow, in special circumstances, placement of private structures in the public right-of-way where a hardship would be created due to topography or other constraints within private property.
 Generally, private structures should not be permitted in the public right-of-way.

 The most significant factor in considering whether the City approves a request for an encroachment of any type is the status of the encroachments of other properties in the neighborhood.
 If there are no other similar encroachments and the proposed encroachment is significant, it may be advisable to seek neighborhood opinion by way of a questionnaire.

 Revocable Permits are granted in conjunction with a construction/installation permit such as A, B or Excavation E Permit.